Tyson Foods reaches more settlements in chicken price-fixing litigation

 The case is In re Broiler Chicken Antitrust Litigation, U.S. District Court, Northern District of Illinois, No. 16-08637.

-Reporting by Jonathan Stempel in New York; Editing by Marguerita Choy and Grant McCool
+Reporting by Jonathan Stempel in New York and Nivedita Balu in Bengaluru; Editing by Marguerita Choy, Grant McCool and Amy Caren Daniel

 Our Standards: The Thomson Reuters Trust Principles.